 A student can be easily transferred from their wheelchair to the toilet, changing bench, sink, or wherever is needed around the room.
 That makes personal care much more convenient and dignified.

-Download a free copy of our Specifier’s Guide to Hoist Systems to learn more about H-frames:
+Click here to download a free copy of our Specifier’s Guide to Hoist Systems to learn more about H-frames

 2) Choose a system that can connect multiple rooms